University of Michigan

 Dr. Zora Djuric is a cancer prevention researcher with a joint appointment as a Research Professor in Family Medicine and in the Department of Nutritional Sciences at the School of Public Health.
-Her work focuses mainly on the role of nutrition in cancer prevention, but she has collaborations in diverse areas that utilize similar dietary approaches for better health.
-She is on the faculty of the Cancer Biology Program at the Medical School, she trains Nutritional Sciences graduate students, mentors resident research in Family Medicine, and she mentors students in the Undergraduate Research Opportunities Program.
-Nationally she is active in the American Society for Nutritional Sciences (ASN) and serves on the Nutritional Sciences Council 2015-2017.
-She is a member of the American Association for Cancer Research, the International Carotenoid Society and a Fellow of the Obesity Society having served as chair of the Obesity and Cancer Interest section.
-She is active in manuscript review and has served on several journal editorial boards.
+Her work focuses mainly on the role of nutrition and nutritional agents in cancer prevention.
+She also has collaborations in diverse areas that utilize similar dietary approaches for maintaining health.
+Nationally she is active and has had leadership roles in the American Society for Nutritional Sciences (ASN) and the Obesity Society.
+She serves on several scientific journal editorial boards.
 Dr. Djuric is regularly invited to participate in grant review for the National Institutes of Health, and she is currently a member of the review panel for the PREVENT Cancer Program of the National Cancer Institute.

 Areas of Interest